au-research/raido/doc/architecture/raido-container-c4.md

-This is high-level view of the architecture is  a mix of "current state" and "future state" as at 2023-02-06.
+This is a high-level view of the architecture is.
+The diagram is a a mix of "current state" and "future state" as at 2023-02-06.

 The Raido stuff exists and is "current state".
 The Raid stuff does not exist yet.